waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis Falsification (Ground > Psychic):** To avoid confirmation bias with the 'Ground > Psychic' hypothesis, I must actively try to disprove it.
 When facing a Psychic-type, I will first test with non-Ground type moves to establish a baseline before using a Ground move.

 ## C. Battle Logs (Elite Four)
-### Attempt 1 vs. Agatha (Loss)
+### Battles vs. Agatha (Losses)
-- **Opponent's Pokémon:**
-  - Gengar (Lv 57) - Known Moves: Mega Drain, Hypnosis, Night Shade
+- **Opponent's Gengar (Lv 57) - Known Moves:** Mega Drain, Hypnosis, Night Shade.
 - **Key Learnings:**
+  - Gengar is extremely fast and can outspeed my entire team.
-  - Gengar's Grass-type move Mega Drain is devastating to Rock/Ground types (4x weakness).
+  - Mega Drain (Grass) is super-effective against Water/Ice (Neptune) and devastating to Rock/Ground types (Crag).
+Gengar uses it to heal.
+  - Night Shade deals fixed damage equal to Gengar's level (57), providing consistent damage output.
   - Hypnosis is a major threat, capable of disabling key Pokémon.
-  - A high-level Psychic-type or a fast, powerful special attacker is needed.
+  - **Conclusion:** A fast, high-level Psychic-type (like Kadabra) is essential to outspeed and KO Gengar with a super-effective move before it can act.

 ### Attempt 2 vs. Lance (Loss)
 - **Opponent's Pokémon:**